bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 However, you don't want to make the discount too large because then people will use the witnesses to store general purpose data on the block chain, or adversarial miners may fill excess space with random junk to defeat fast relay schemes that rely on similar mempools

 Empirical observation of network propagation has demonstrated that the peer-to-peer network can manage worst-case 4MB blocks provided other costs, such as UTXO growth & quadratic scaling of hashing time, are mitigated.
 A discount of 1/8 would have been too much -- it would have made adversarial blocks 8MB in size which the network simply cannot handle.
-Finally, no discount at all would have left space available for unupgraded nodes in competition with SegWit transactions.
+Finally, no discount at all would have left space available in blocks for unupgraded nodes in competition with SegWit transactions.

 75% is in the range of typical witness-to-non-witness data ratio and therefore provides manageable capacity increase while addressing the concerns related to UTXO growth.